Ameer2000Mzori/Classic-Cars/README.md

-# This project is canacled or pauzed temporarily
+# This project is canacled

 ![alt text](./sample/1.png)